akka/akka-projection/docs/src/main/paradox/cassandra.md

 The @ref:[`ShoppingCartHandler` is shown below](#handler).

+## Grouping

+The envelopes can be grouped before processing, which can be useful for batch updates.

+TODO: Implementation in progress, see [PR #118](https://github.com/akka/akka-projection/pull/118)

 ## Handler

 It's in the @apidoc[Handler] that you implement the processing of each envelope.
 It's essentially a function